homezada/slate/source/index.html.md

 }
 ```

-The HomeZada APIs are build around the concepts of the JSON API specification.
+The HomeZada APIs are built around the concepts of the JSON API specification.
 The API supports creating, updating, deleting, and fetching resources and relationships via HTTPS verbs.
 More info on the JSON API specification can be found at [https://jsonapi.org/](https://jsonapi.org/).

 # Authentication